Chirag-ahir/JAVA-All-Basic/README.md

 what is the difference between duration and period in date time api?<br>
 A Duration measures an amount of time using time-based values like seconds, hours and minutes while A Period uses date-based values like years, months and days.

+  what is producer consumer problem in java?<br>
+  producer consumer problem is a classical synchronization problem in java. the problem describes two processes th eproducer and consumer, which share a common fixed size buffer<br>
+  The task of the Producer is to produce the item, put it into the memory buffer, and again start producing items.
+Whereas the task of the Consumer is to consume the item from the memory buffer.